shaurya2524/Zero_Shot_Low_Light_enhancing/README.md

 ## Overview

-This repository implements a **zero-shot image enhancement pipeline** that dramatically improves the visibility and quality of low-light images without requiring any training data.
-The system leverages intrinsic image decomposition to separate reflectance (material properties) from shading (illumination), then applies advanced enhancement algorithms to recover details lost in dark regions.
+This repository implements a **zero-shot image enhancement pipeline** that  improves the visibility and quality of low-light images without requiring any training data.
+The system leverages intrinsic image decomposition to separate reflectance (color properties) from shading (illumination), then applies **Structure-Aware Enhancement** and **Multi-Scale Retinex (MSR)** enhancement algorithms to recover details lost in dark regions essentially only enhancing the shading part keeping color properties intact.

-**Core Technology**: Based on the SIGGRAPH 2014 paper "Intrinsic Images in the Wild" by Sean Bell, Kavita Bala, and Noah Snavely, extended with multiple enhancement methods including **Multi-Scale Retinex (MSR)** for state-of-the-art low-light enhancement.
+**Core Technology**: Based on the SIGGRAPH 2014 paper "Intrinsic Images in the Wild" by Sean Bell, Kavita Bala, and Noah Snavely, extended with multiple enhancement methods including **Multi-Scale Retinex (MSR)** and **Structure-Aware Enhancement** for low-light enhancement.

-**Recommended Methods**: Based on extensive evaluation across multiple datasets (MVTV, LLVIP), **Structure-Aware Enhancement** and **MSR Enhancement** consistently deliver the best results in most cases, with Structure-Aware achieving the highest quantitative metrics (SSIM: 0.81, PSNR: 22.88 dB) and MSR providing excellent visual quality with natural color preservation.
+**Recommended Methods**: Based on  evaluation across multiple datasets (MVTV, LLVIP), **Structure-Aware Enhancement** and **MSR Enhancement** consistently delivered the best results in most cases, with Structure-Aware achieving the highest quantitative metrics (SSIM: 0.81, PSNR: 22.88 dB) and MSR providing excellent visual quality with natural color preservation.

 ### What Makes This Special?